Amiemar/simple-shell/README.md

 # Simple Shell Project

-We are creating our own shell with C as part of the ALX Software Engineering Programme.
+We are creating our shell with C as part of the ALX Software Engineering Programme.

 Task 0: Write a beautiful code that passes the Betty checks